 Web design and development is one of the most challenging but rewarding, and exciting careers you can experience.
-If you're planning a venture down this road yourself, you're going to need all the help you can get.
+If you’re planning a venture down this road yourself, you’re going to need all the help you can get.
 Here are some top books for learning web design.

 Like many freelance designers and devs out there, I am self-taught.
 There’s definitely something special about being self-taught, and for me, passion plays a big role.